So you've decided to settle in the Big Mango for a while, but you're wondering, where is the best area to live in Bangkok?

 There is a Thai-orientated mall here (Fashion Mall), which is somewhat dated but good enough as a local shopping center.

-Victory Monument has everything except a big supermarket: There's massage shops, dentists, opticians, 7-Eleven's and more.
+Victory Monument has everything except a big supermarket: There's massage shops, dentists, opticians, 7-Eleven's galore, and more.

 Located to the north of Victory Monument and with easy access to the Sukhumvit BTS line, Ari is a charming place that offers a local, somewhat suburban vibe without compromising convenience.

-Having gone through somewhat of a gentrification, Ari is now known for being an upscale residential area and hipster hangout.
+Having gone through a period of gentrification, Ari is now known for being an upscale residential area and hipster hangout.

-It's still being developed and will no doubt lose its charm at some point, but for now it's an attractive place to live if you want convenient with a slower pace of life.
+Ari is still being developed and will no doubt lose its charm at some point, but for now it's an attractive place to live if you want convenience with a slower pace of life.